Heard accuses Depp: 'I was afraid he was going to kill me' - France 24

 - 'Violent and dark' -

+"It is the worst thing I have ever been through.
+I was left with an injured lip and nose and cuts on my arms."

+She alleged Depp made "all kinds of nonsensical accusations" about her, had "strange, paranoid hallucinations", urinated in front of other people, and hid raw meat in a wardrobe.

-But Heard, who starred in "Aquaman" and "The Danish Girl", said their relationship veered from "intensely affectionate, warm and charming" to "very intense and dark".
+The actress, who starred in "Aquaman" and "The Danish Girl", said their relationship veered from initially "intensely affectionate, warm and charming" to "very intense and dark".

 "When I say he was dark, he had a violent and dark way of speaking: the way he talked about our relationship being 'dead or alive' and telling me that death was the only way out of the relationship," she said in her testimony.